Table of Contents

 What happens if I miss a dose of my thyroid medication?

 If you forget to take your Levothyroxine, you should take it as soon as you remember, unless it is almost time for your next dose.
 If you miss a whole day, it is generally safe to take two doses the following day.
-However, you should try to avoid this by setting a daily alarm, as consistency is vital for keeping your hormone levels stable.

 Why am I still tired even though I am taking my medication?